What Is NO Synthesis?

 Panaxosides amplify the eNOS pathway in the endothelium and elsewhere

 Historically, these investigations began by measuring the effect of ginseng tincture, with the aid of radionuclides ([ 14C ] -L-arginine -> [ 14C ] -L-citrulline), showing vascular production of NO ( Chen1996cpg ).
 It was then found that the relaxing effect on the blood vessels can be blocked by nitro-L-arginine NO synthase inhibitor.
 Studies on various models, such as the rabbit top body in vitro, followed.
 In particular, it is mainly ginsenoside Rb1 ( Yu2007spn ) and ginsenoside Rg1 ( Lu2004gra ).
 An increase in NOS3 expression can be blocked by an androgenic antagonist by nilutamide at least in Rb1, indicating the effect on the nuclear androgen receptor ( Yu2007spn ).
 Another panaxoside-related NO synthase is ginsenoside Re , which activates human sperm eNOS and may have a positive effect on fertility ( Zhang2006gif , Zhang2007grp ).
 It is not entirely clear whether panaxosides act by allosteric activation of eNOS or by changing its gene expression.
 In ginsenoside Re, Furukawa2006grm confirmed the activation of eNOS without change of expression, while Xia2011grp in ginsenoside Rb1 detected the ability to increase eNOS gene expression.

 Activation of NO synthesis does not involve inflammatory iNOS

 Nitric oxide, although radical, does not harm the body in physiological concentrations.
-After completing the communication tasks, hemoglobin is eliminated.
+After completing communication tasks, hemoglobin is disposed of.
 NO is only poisoned at high concentrations - white blood cells in this way, after activation with superoxide O 2 - use against microbes.
 This process takes place only at the site of inflammation - only there is O 2- ( Hampl2008odn ).
 The source of NO for combat purposes is not eNOS (genus NOS3) but iNOS (genus NOS2).
 Because iNOS is expressed only when inflammation is called inducible - hence i . iNOS is a two-armed weapon - effective against microbes, but dangerous in sterile inflammation such as myocardial infarction and stroke .
 Even a common hangover can actually be considered a mild sterile inflammation of the brain due to activation of the microglia .